 Also almost any real disease has been blamed on Lyme disease, even with zero scientific evidence.
 Despite claims by chronic Lyme believers, there is no link between Lyme disease and any of a myriad of conditions including: autism, ALS, MS, Alzheimer’s, and Parkinson’s.

-CDC: Tick-borne Diseases of the United States (pdf summary)
+CDC: Tick-borne Diseases of the United States (reference manual)

 Dr. Lantos and Wormser: Chronic Coinfections in Patients Diagnosed with Chronic Lyme Disease: A Systematic Review